SallaApp/express-starter-kit/README.md

 ## Configure Authorization Modes <span id='auth-modes'>

-While creating your App in the [Salla Partners Portal](https://salla.partners/), you will see that Salla provids two methods for the OAuth protocol, which are the `Easy Mode` and the `Custom Mode`.
+While creating your App in the [Salla Partners Portal](https://salla.partners/), you will see that Salla provides two methods for the OAuth protocol, which are the `Easy Mode` and the `Custom Mode`.

 > During the setup process, the default _OAuth protocol_ will be set to the `Easy Mode`, which can be configured from the file [`.env`](.env).
 > All of the setup's values/keys are stored in the `.env` file as we can see in the below image.